BogdanCTU/Applied-Computational-Intelligence-UBB/Year1_Semester2_KnowledgeDiscovery/KD_CourseExercises/KD_Course4_Exercise3.md

 ---

+## b)
-b) Describe step by step how you would set up this CIS in ToscanaJ: which file formats are used for the context and the scale definitions and how scales are assigned to attributes in the .csx project file.
+Describe step by step how you would set up this CIS in ToscanaJ: which file formats are used for the context and the scale definitions and how scales are assigned to attributes in the .csx project file.

+### Solution

+First, start by following the ToscanaJ instructions profivded from UBB Faculty at [UBB-ToscanaJ]([/guides/content/editing-an-existing-page](https://math.ubbcluj.ro/~csacarea/wordpress/wp-content/uploads/aboutToscanaJ.pdf)).